-Appendix D: Likely Significant Effects Assessment of the Plan Policies Alone and In-Combination
+Appendix D : Likely Significant Effects Assessment of the Plan Policies Alone and In-Combination

 Policies identified in green in the "HRA outcome Alone" column do not provide for impact pathways that could link to a European designated site.
-Policies identified in green in the "HRA outcome In-Combination" column do not provide for impact pathways that could link to a European designated site in-combination with any other policies, Plans or Projects.
+Policies identified in green in the "HRA outcome In-Combination" column do not provide for impact pathways that could link to a European designated site.

 Policies identified in orange in the "HRA outcome Alone" column have potential to provide for impact pathways that could link to a European designated site.
-Policies identified in orange in the "HRA outcome In- Combination" column have potential to provide for impact pathways that could link to a European designated site 'in-combination' with any other policies, Plans or Projects.
-In both cases the policy/polcies is/are taken forward to the next stage of assessment - Appropriate Assessment and discussed within this document.
+Policies identified in orange in the "HRA outcome In- Combination" column have potential to provide for impact pathways that could link to a European designated site.
+In both cases the policy/policies is/are taken forward to the next stage of assessment - Appropriate Assessment and discussed within this document.